Ganja glut? With excess weed, growers seek interstate sales

 Some growers have found a happy medium.

-Indoor producer Doc & Yeti Urban Farms, in Tumwater, Washington, has about 100 regular retail-store customers, said co-founder Joseph DuPuis.
-Brand loyalty has helped his team of 13 survive and profit.
+Indoor grower Doc & Yeti Urban Farms, in Tumwater, Washington, produces about 1,200 pounds (544 kilograms) of flower every year, which it sells to regular retail-store customers, said co-founder Joseph DuPuis.
+Brand loyalty has helped his team of 13 survive and profit, but he’d like to see Washington better prepare itself for a national market.

 “If you can withstand the storm, you have a chance to come out to calmer seas and survive in this market,” DuPuis said.